Commander Steel: Hank Heywood III

 The second Steel is Henry "Hank" Heywood III.
 Raised by his grandfather after the death of his parents, Heywood III was subject to the same procedure that created Commander Steel by his grandfather against his will.

 Heywood III was a "Justice League Detroit" team member, joining the team after Aquaman has the team revamped, and with his grandfather's support provides the team with a new headquarters.
-Hank befriends a Detroit youth named Paco Ramone, who joins the team as the superhero Vibe.
+Hank befriends Detroit youth Paco Ramone, who joins the team as the superhero Vibe.
 While on the team, Hank develops an attraction to Paco's sister Rosita, causing friction between the two men.
-As part of the Justice League, Heywood takes part in the Crisis on Infinite Earths, where the supervillain Warp of the Brotherhood of Evil sends him into the far future during a battle on Earth-S.
+As part of the Justice League, Heywood takes part in the Crisis on Infinite Earths, where the supervillain Warp sends him into the far future during a battle on Earth-S.

-During the event "Legends", the Martian Manhunter disbands the Justice League when the President of the United States outlaws all superhero activity.
-Taking to the streets regardless, Steel is mortally wounded in battle against an android belonging to one of the team's classic foes, Professor Ivo.
-The android initially appears to be a police officer, drawing a crowd of outraged civilians.
-When the android threatens to self-destruct, Steel takes the blast to save them.
-His grandfather is unable to repair the injuries, and at the Martian Manhunter's suggestion Heywood turns off his grandson's life support.
-His body remained preserved in the JLA Bunker until it was discovered and destroyed by Despero.
+During the event "Legends", Martian Manhunter disbands the Justice League when the President of the United States outlaws all superhero activity.
+Taking to the streets regardless, Steel is mortally wounded in battle against an android belonging to Professor Ivo.
+His grandfather is unable to repair the injuries and turns off his grandson's life support at Martian Manhunter's suggestion.

-Although it was originally said that Heywood performed unnecessary surgeries on his grandson, it is stated in Justice League of America #260 that if he hadn't made his grandson into Steel, "Hank would have been dead... years ago".
-Hank later remarked that his grandfather may have been driven insane by the metal in his skull.

-In a Justice League of America tie-in to the Blackest Night crossover, Steel is reanimated as a member of the Black Lantern Corps in the Hall of Justice.
+During the Blackest Night event, Steel is reanimated as a member of the Black Lantern Corps.
 Alongside the Black Lantern Vibe, Steel attacks his former teammates, Gypsy and Vixen, until Doctor Light destroys him.
-During a later battle between the Justice League and Crime Syndicate of America at the Hall of Justice, Steel's remains were destroyed by Superwoman.
-The villainess even went so far as to use one of Steel's severed legs as a club, which she proceeded to use to bludgeon Donna Troy.

-During the Heroes in Crisis storyline, Commander Steel checked into Sanctuary to deal with the trauma of deaths.
-He was among the heroes who was killed in a blast.
-While doing an autopsy, Batman found Joker Teeth in his throat.
+He is later resurrected following The New 52 and DC Rebirth relaunches.